neon-bindings/rfcs/text/0000-module-reorg.md

 - `neon::handle`: Safe _handles_ to managed JavaScript memory
 - `neon::types`: Representations of JavaScript's core builtin types
 - `neon::object`: Traits for working with JavaScript objects
-- `neon::task`: Asynchronous access to background tasks in the Node thread pool
+- `neon::task`: Asynchronous background _tasks_ that run in the Node thread pool
 - `neon::meta`: Utilities exposing metadata about the Neon version and build
 - `neon::prelude`: A convenience module that re-exports the most commonly-used Neon APIs